 A Weather Worker who is also an initiated healer in this lineage is called a Tepahtiani.
 To become a Tepahtiani is a divine calling and requires years of apprenticeship and initiation.
 Please go here to read more about this ancient and time-honoured healing system.

 Don Lucio Campos Elizalde

-Don Lucio Campos Elizalde (1906-2005), our lineage’s original Maestro and Caporal Mayor (ceremonial leader, teacher and temple holder), was a well-known and highly respected Granicero and healer from the village of Nepopuolco in Mexico.
+Don Lucio Campos Elizalde (1906-2005), our lineage’s original Maestro and Caporal Mayor (ceremonial leader and teacher, was a well-known and highly respected Granicero and healer from the village of Nepopualco in Mexico.

 In his 20’s, Don Lucio was struck by lightning and slipped into a three-years long coma.
 During this time, his spirit traveled to the sky where he was taught many things about people, the earth, healing, and the “beings who brought the rain, wind and clouds.”
 When he finally awoke, he was infused with a deep commitment to the living forces of Nature to serve his community in the time-honoured Nahua ways and art of Weather Work and healing.
 Throughout his life, Don Lucio was sought by many in Mexico and from around the world for his profound wisdom and incredible healing work.

 While in his coma, Don Lucio was given a prophetic vision in which he was shown that far into the future the weather would turn destructive with drought and storms.
 However, he was also shown that people with a soul calling to be Weather Workers would be called to this tradition from the “four corners of the world”.
 These people would bring the Nahua Weather Work tradition and healing to the lands and people where they live to rekindle connection to the divine weather forces and address the extremes of weather.

 Several decades later, people from Mexico, the United States, Canada, and the United Kingdom arrived at Don Lucio’s consultorio having been mysteriously called to this path.